Privacy Policy

 3.2 Newsletter

-Processing is based on your explicit consent (Art.
+Processing of your email address is based on your explicit consent (Art.
 6(1)(a) GDPR), obtained through an active opt-in (unticked checkbox) when you voluntarily submit the subscription form.
-By subscribing, you also consent to the use of tracking pixels in emails for engagement measurement.

 - Sending periodic communications about project updates, blog articles, news, and events (maximum two emails per month).